 Boiled turbot with sauces

 Boiled turbot with excellent smoked white asparagus with asparagus sauce, wild asparagus and currant assiette.
 The currant brilliantly matched the turbot and asparagus, and everything was complemented with smoked taste.
-For this reason I need to award the Happy Eggplant badge.
+For this reason I need to award it with the Happy Eggplant badge.
 5 eggplants.

 Pike with horseradish sauce